Wood Tools: Woodland Axe and Sheath

 We've been waiting some time to offer a really decent axe and here it is.

-The Bushcraft Axe is the result of the father and daughter collaboration between renowned tool maker Robin Wood and his daughter Jojo.
+The Woodland Axe is the result of the father and daughter collaboration between renowned tool maker Robin Wood and his daughter Jojo.

 What they've created is an outstanding small axe perfect for all bushcraft type activities, hedge laying and felling and splitting at home.
 It's as good as those made by a certain Swedish company but about half the price.

 The axe has a great feel to it.
 It has the weight to do the job yet is light enough to carry with you.

 It's ground to a fine convex finish which makes it suitable for felling, cross cutting, splitting firewood and general use.
 The finishing is done be Brian Alcock, the last independent grinder in Sheffield with 50 year of experience.
 After grinding, Brian hones the axes to a truly razor sharp edge.